dEMonaRE/tweet-stream-app/README.md

     * The creation date of the user as epoch value
     * The name of the user
     * The screen name of the user
-+ All the above information is provided in either Standard output, or a log file
++ All the above information is provided in Standard output.
-+ You are free to choose the output format, provided that it makes it easy to parse and process by a machine